PotLock/curatedotfun/TECH_DEBT_TODO.md

     -   **Recommendation**: Clarify how services with background tasks (like `SubmissionService.startMentionsCheck`) are accessed and managed at the application's entry point (`index.ts`).
 Ensure `AppInstance` accurately reflects what `createApp` returns and how `index.ts` consumes it.
 This relates to Section 4 ("Lifecycle Management for Background Tasks") of the original `code_cleanup_recommendations.md`.
     -   *Files affected: `backend/src/types/app.ts`, `backend/src/index.ts`, `backend/src/app.ts`*

+-   **Robust Background Task Service Discovery in `ServiceProvider`**:
+    -   `ServiceProvider.getBackgroundTaskServices()` currently uses duck-typing (checks for `start` and `stop` methods and `instanceof SourceService`) to find background task services.
+    -   **Recommendation**: Implement a more robust mechanism, such as explicit registration of services that implement `IBackgroundTaskService` with the `ServiceProvider`.
+This could involve maintaining a separate list or using a decorator/metadata system if a more advanced DI framework were adopted.
+    -   *Files affected: `backend/src/utils/service-provider.ts`, `backend/src/services/interfaces/background-task.interface.ts`*

 ## Type System & Errors
 -   **Resolve `SubmissionServiceError` Import**:
     -   `backend/src/services/submission.service.ts` has a TypeScript error: `Module '"../types/errors"' has no exported member 'SubmissionServiceError'`.